 What is text analytics, or text mining, and why is it so relevant in the context of customer feedback analytics?

 Text analytics includes a set of techniques that structure information arriving in text format— in this case, free text customer feedback.
 The purpose is to convert unstructured text into meaningful structured data to support business analysis and decision making.
-Topic analysis reveals topics that are most talked about.
+A topic analysis reveals topics that are most talked about.

 Sentiment analysis involves analyzing subjective material and extracting attitudinal information.
 Simple sentiment analysis divides the sentiment into three buckets: a sentence can be positive, neutral or negative.
 Machine learning technologies can detect the degree of sentiment as well: if someone hates your product, the negative sentiment is stronger than if he just dislikes it.
 Similarly, if someone loves your customer service personnel, the positive sentiment is stronger than if they just feel it’s good.